stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 Everithing works fine.

-Lets remember that our golden files are stored in a different directory so in case of making an update we should use the `hgold` CLI with the `--update` flag, followed by the name of our golden tests directory, in this case `/.otherGolden`.
+Lets remember that our golden files are stored in a different directory so in case we make an update we should use the `hgold` CLI with the `--update` flag, followed by the name of our golden tests directory, in this case `/.otherGolden`.

 ```shell
 $ hgold --update ".otherGolden"